Ousted National Security Adviser Bolton Slams Trump's Approach To North Korea

 Bolton's policy disagreements seemed to lessen his role in the administration even before he was pushed out.
 Bolton was conspicuously absent during Trump's last meeting with Kim in the DMZ.

 Trump has argued that his interactions with Kim have helped to prevent a devastating war.
-He repeatedly praises Kim, saying they have a great relationship and that he's optimistic about a deal between the U.S. and North Korea.
+He repeatedly praises Kim, saying they have a great relationship and that he is optimistic about a deal between the U.S. and North Korea.

-Trump has also downplayed North Korea's recent short range missile launches.
+Trump has also downplayed North Korea's recent short-range-missile launches.

 During his remarks, Bolton urged the U.S. government to think about the possibility of pushing for regime change in North Korea, a position the White House has publicly rejected.

-He also said the U.S. should consider working with China toward the reunification of the Korean peninsula, with a freely elected government.
+He also said the U.S. should consider working with China toward the reunification of the Korean Peninsula, with a freely elected government.

-But, ultimately, Bolton said if these other options fail, the U.S. will have no choice but to go another route.
+But ultimately, Bolton said, if these other options fail, the U.S. will have no choice but to go another route.

-"If you believe ... that it is unacceptable for North Korea to have nuclear weapons, at some point military force has be an option," Bolton said.
+"If you believe ... that it is unacceptable for North Korea to have nuclear weapons, at some point military force has to be an option," Bolton said.

 Bolton's positions have also not endeared him to the North Korean government, which repeatedly insulted him during his time at the Trump White House.